 The owner of a development site is responsible for ensuring that active construction activities are not in violation of 25 Pa.
 Code Chapters 92 and/or 102 or the Clean Streams Law, the act of June 22, 1937, P.L.
 1987, 35 P.S. §691.1 et seq.
 At minimum, all earth disturbance must comply with the E&S requirements of the PA DEP as specified in 25 Pa.
 Code §102.4.

 Specific submittal preparation requirements vary depending on the limit of earth disturbance and project location.
-All E&S Plans must be prepared in accordance with PA DEP guidelines as laid out in the latest edition of the PA DEP Erosion and Sediment Pollution Control Program Manual.
+All E&S Plans must be prepared in accordance with PA DEP guidelines as laid out in the latest edition of the PA DEP Erosion and Sediment Pollution Control Program Manual (2012 or latest).

 The applicant is referred to Section 2.3 for more information on E&S Plan preparation and review requirements.
 At minimum, all projects, regardless of size, must install E&S controls which are appropriate given the site layout, neighboring features, and proposed disturbance activities.